lf-lang/lf-zephyr-uc-template/README.md

 2. Then install the Zephyr toolchains and SDK by following the steps in [Install the Zephyr SDK](https://docs.zephyrproject.org/3.7.0/develop/getting_started/index.html#install-the-zephyr-sdk)

-Create and activate a virtual environment for this project.
+Within your newly cloned project, create and activate a virtual environment for this project.

 ```sh
 python3 -m venv ./venv